mrbusche/backseatfan.com/_posts/2010-06-23-daily-spin-chris-paul-open-to-trade-mike-tyson-on-twitter-nhl-hockey-schedule-out.md

   </p>

   <p>
-    Tracy McGrady want's to sign with the Lakers&#8230; Who doesn't?  [via <a href="http://www.belmont.com/sports-news/tracy-mcgrady-wants-to-sign-with-the-los-angeles-lakers-1003309/">Belmont</a>]
+    Tracy McGrady want's to sign with the Lakers?
+Who doesn't?  [via <a href="http://www.belmont.com/sports-news/tracy-mcgrady-wants-to-sign-with-the-los-angeles-lakers-1003309/">Belmont</a>]
   </p>

   <p>